jsvidt/-Nearest-Neighbour-Collaborative-Recommender-with-Threshold-Filtering/README.md

 The current configuration of the method is a threshold of 0.2, significance minimum of 50, and it's being run on the movielens 100k data set.

 If you want to change the threshold or the dataset you can do so at the end of the testing.py file.
 You will also need to create a new folder in the dataset folder.
-Named like the one currently in the folder.
+For a threshold of 0.2 you need to create the folder mLens/TH0.2 aswell as the folder mLens/TH0.2/data

 If you want to change the significance minimum it can be done in the naboItem.py file.